xuestella03/WINTER25-CS326/lectures/L01_overview/slides.md

 - Do not copy solutions from any source, including the web or previous CS 326 students.
 - You cannot upload / sell your assignments to code sharing websites.

-### Group project

-- Do not use code/analysis from public website.
-- Do not use code/analysis from a prior class.

 <!--s-->

 ## Accommodations